Waste Management Brisbane: What You Need To Know In 2020!

 As the most demographically diverse State in Australia, Brisbane has all the major national waste industry players as well as numerous smaller regional and Brisbane rubbish collection focused suppliers.

-Queensland currently does not have a State Government mandated levy imposed on the disposal of waste at landfill – as of May 2019.
+Queensland previously did not have a State Government mandated levy imposed on the disposal of waste at landfill – prior to July 2019 – when a levy of $50+GST was introduced.
 This makes a major difference to the economics of waste collection, disposal and recycling with the financial incentives for businesses to recycle greatly diminished.

 “The levy zone includes 39 out of 77 local government areas.
 This covers around 90 per cent of Queensland’s population and is where the majority of waste is generated and disposed.
 Waste disposed of in the levy zone, or waste that originates in the levy zone or interstate and is disposed of in the non-levy zone will be liable for the levy.”

 As per the link to the Queensland Government environmental authority (see link provided from our Waste Resources page), the difference in cost of disposal will remain large in comparison to disposal in Sydney or Melbourne.
 At the time of writing – the post July 1 levy in Sydney metro for example is expected to be c. $150.00+GST per tonne.
-This is still a large difference – but will be much reduced on that in 2018.
+This is still a large difference – but will be much reduced on that prior to July 1 2019.

 This difference in cost has created strange incentives with common stories of waste being shipped north from Sydney and other areas in New South Wales by rail, so as to avoid the higher disposal costs in NSW!
 The money saved on disposal apparently can more than make up for the extra expense on shipping costs and effort.
 This story has of course been covered in the recent ABC expose of the waste industry and raised many questionable practises by waste industry companies.